 Open Minds Sessions

-Seize the opportunity to hear the latest academic research and beef up your intellectual muscles at this free event.
+Seize the opportunity to hear the latest academic research and beef up your intellectual muscles at this free event!

-Leading academics from the University of Roehampton offer engaging and fascinating 15-minute taster talks on their specialist subjects.
-Topics range from desire and its misrepresentations to masculinity in filmmaking and jumping fish and cetaceans.
+Leading academics from the University of Roehampton offer engaging and fascinating 15-minute taster style 'TED' talks on their specialist subjects.

 Josh is a Senior Lecturer in Film at Roehampton University and recently directed the docufiction feature film Female Human Animal, funded by Arts Council England, which The Observer called "A Triumph."
 HIs films include The Infidel, The New Man and Song of Songs.
 He also co-wrote All Roads Lead to Rome.
 He has directed talent including John Malkovich, Tom Hiddleston and David Tennant.
 Josh talks us through his career as a writer and director of both fiction and documentary, asking what we're really doing when we're representing the world on screen.